 Overall, the 3D printing industry chain includes five links: basic accessories, auxiliary operations, 3D printing equipment, 3D printing materials, and product applications.

-Basic accessory layer includes chips, stepping motors, lasers, control circuit boards, printing nozzles, and galvanometer systems;
+The basic accessory layer includes chips, stepping motors, lasers, control circuit boards, printing nozzles, and galvanometer systems;

-Auxiliary operation layer includes 3D scanners, control software, slicing software, and modeling software;
+The auxiliary operation layer includes 3D scanners, control software, slicing software, and modeling software;

 3D printing equipment mainly includes desktop printers and industrial printers;

 3D printing applications mainly include industrial, military and civilian fields.

 In terms of the breadth of application, from the rapid manufacture of medical models at the beginning to the direct manufacture of hearing aid shells, implants, complex surgical instruments, and 3D printed medicines by 3D printing, the medical use of 3D printing in China is no longer limited to a specific scene.